We have gathered frequently asked questions from the developer community and have provided the answers below for your

 There are multiple steps involved in the review process, and you should receive notification throughout each stage of the review.
-If you have concerns about a deadline that you need approved by, we recommend submitting for review two to three weeks in advance.
+If you have concerns about a deadline that you need approved by, we recommend submitting for review four to five weeks in advance.

 While it is not a requirement to use the release channels, we recommend that you manage your builds in this way.
 This is the most effective method of deploying to specific users for testing as well as managing different builds.